 West Fargo: Lil’ Bitz Pumpkin Patch

-My four-year-old insists that I tell you all that this place is “soooooooo awesome.”
-(He went there with his preschool and hasn’t stopped talking about it.)
+My son has a long term obsession with this place.
 And I can see why.
 This place has tons of kid-friendly activities, including a petting zoo, storybook walk, barrel rides, games, hay bales to climb and horse-drawn wagon rides.
 And, as the name suggests, there’s also a pumpkin patch.

-The out of school crowd digs the 8-acre corn maze, the beautiful, photo-ready grounds (smile for the Christmas card, everybody!) and relaxing around a crackling bonfire.
+The older crowd is into the massive corn maze, the beautiful, photo-ready grounds (smile for the Christmas card, everybody!) and relaxing around a crackling bonfire.
 This is a pretty spot to soak in a little autumn atmosphere.